 Choosing the Right Location

 Puerto Rico offers a variety of locations, from beachside resorts to mountain retreats.
 Popular areas for foreign homebuyers include San Juan, the capital city, Palmas del Mar, Dorado Beach, and Bahia Beach.
-When selecting a location, consider safety, amenities, and lifestyle preferences.
+For those on a budget, searching for a cheap house in Puerto Rico in areas with emerging growth potential can be a smart strategy.

 Securing Funding